raspberrypilearning/sock-puppet/en/step_11.md

 --- task ---
-**Test:** the sad and happy sounds will work when the mouth is open, and at the rotation.
+**Test:** the sad and happy sounds will work when the mouth is open, and with the rotation.
 --- /task ---